MitchellJThomas/keycloak-react-app/README.md

 is 8080.
 Use the `docker ps` command to determine the actual ports for your system.

+# Cleaning up

+The docker compose file builds a keycloak-react-app container as well as downloading postgres and keycloak.
+Use the [clean-up.sh](clean-up.sh) script to remove everything from your system.

 # Github Actions and Packages

 Commits to this repository automatically trigger the creation of [the